youvann/cosmic-python/README.md

 * Domain services : Domain services are not the same thing as the services from the service layer, although they are often closely related.
 A domain service represents a business concept or process, whereas a service-layer service represents a use case for your application.
 Often the service layer will call a domain service.
 * Dependency Inversion Principle : High level modules (the domain) should not depend on low levels (the infrastructure)
 * Repository pattern : a simplifying abstraction over data storage, allowing us to decouple our model layer from the data layer
+* Service layer pattern : take care of orchestrating our workflows and defining the use cases of our system